-How will I feel during and after the procedure?
+How will you feel during and after the procedure?

-Patients may experience feelings of a ‘heavy’ arm during the procedure.
-Other temporary side effects can include a metallic taste and flu-like symptoms for one to two days after the procedure.
+Patients may experience a “heavy arm” sensation during the procedure.
+Other temporary side effects can include a metallic taste and flu-like symptoms for one to two days afterwards.

 How is Iron deficiency diagnosed?

-How can I tell if I am anemic?
+How can you tell if you are anemic?

-There are a range of signs and symptoms that may indicate that you are deficient in this essential mineral include fatigue, shortness of breath, dizziness, feeling lightheaded, fragility, and an accelerated heartbeat.
-Other signs may include chest pain, accelerated heartbeat, cold hands and feet, brittle nails, inflamed tongue, poor appetite, and dry skin.
+There are a range of signs and symptoms that may indicate you are iron deficient.
+Common symptoms include fatigue, shortness of breath, dizziness, feeling lightheaded, fragility, and an accelerated heartbeat.
+Other signs may include chest pains, cold hands and feet, brittle nails, inflamed tongue, poor appetite, and dry skin.

-If you have any of these symptoms, please visit a medical professional to give you a proper diagnosis and prescribed treatment plan.
+If you have any of these symptoms, please visit a medical professional for an accurate diagnosis and prescribed treatment plan.

 How quickly can iron deficiency be corrected?

-Unfortunately, iron deficiency cannot be corrected overnight and may take many months to see results from the IV iron infusion.
-However, with proper treatment and dietary changes your ferric levels will begin to increase.
+Iron deficiency cannot be corrected overnight – it may take 6-8 weeks to see results from an IV iron infusion.
+However, with proper treatment and dietary changes, your ferritin levels will begin to increase.
 Many patients report improvements within days of having an infusion.

-How can I raise my iron levels fast?
+How can you raise your iron levels fast?